-- (a) a document issued to a person in terms of subsection (1) or (2) of section 7 of the National Registration Act [Chapter 10:17], or a passport or drivers licence issued by or on behalf of the Government of Zimbabwe; or - (b) any visitors entry certificate or other certificate or permit issued to a person in terms of the Immigration Act [Chapter 4:02], or in terms of any enactment relating to refugees; or - (c) any passport, identity document or drivers licence issued by a foreign government.

-- (2) Subject to this section, every person of or above the age of sixteen years shall, when in a public place, carry an identity document on his person. - (3) Subject to this section, a police officer may at any time require a person of or above the age of sixteen years in a public place to produce an identity document. - (4) Any person who fails to produce his identity document immediately on being required to do so by a police officer- - (a) acting in good faith in the course of investigating or preventing an arrestable offence; or - (b) at the scene or in the immediate vicinity of the commission of an arrestable offence committed within the preceding forty-eight hours; or - (c) within a police cordon; or - (d) at a police road block; or - (e) in the immediate vicinity of any area controlled or protected in terms of the Defence Act [Chapter 11:02], the Protected Places and Areas Act [Chapter 11:12] or the Parks and Wild Life Act [Chapter 20:14]; or - (f) at a public gathering or a public meeting of a political nature;
+- (a) a document issued to a person in terms of section 7(1) or (2) of the National Registration Act [Chapter 10:17], or a passport or drivers licence issued by or on behalf of the Government of Zimbabwe; or - (b) any visitors entry certificate or other certificate or permit issued to a person in terms of the Immigration Act [Chapter 4:02], or in terms of any enactment relating to refugees; or - (c) any passport, identity document or drivers licence issued by a foreign government. - (2) If a police officer has a reasonable suspicion that any person in a public place has committed or is attempting to commit an offence, the officer may require the person to produce his or her identity document. - (3) Any person who fails to produce his or her identity document immediately on being required to do so by a police officer- - (a) acting in good faith in the course of investigating or preventing an arrestable offence; or - (b) at the scene or in the immediate vicinity of the commission of an arrestable offence committed within the preceding forty-eight hours; or - (c) within a police cordon; or - (d) at a police road block; or - (e) in the immediate vicinity of any area controlled or protected in terms of the Defence Act [Chapter 11:02], the Protected Places and Areas Act [Chapter 11:12] or the Parks and Wild Life Act [Chapter 20:14]; or - (f) at a public gathering or a public meeting of a political nature;